solidoss/solidframe/libraries/frame/ipc/README.md

 1. A name resolve returns 100 IPs - we do not want to create 100 connections

 ## Characteristics

 * C++ only (no IDLs)
 * Per destination connection pool.
 * Buffer oriented message serialization engine.
-This means that the messages gets serialized (marshaled) one fixed sized buffer (e.g. 4KB) at a time which further enables sending messages that are bigger than the system memory (e.g. a message with an 100GB file).
+This means that the messages gets serialized (marshaled) one fixed sized buffer (e.g. 4KB) at a time.
+This further enables sending messages that are bigger than the system memory (e.g. a message with a 100GB file).
 * Message multiplexing.
 Multiple messages from the send queue are sent in parallel on the same connection.
 This means for example that one can send multiple small messages while also sending one (or more) huge message(s) like the one above.
 * Support for buffer level compression.
 The library can compress (using a pluggable algorithm) a buffer before writing it on the socket.